-- 1 tbsp plant-based milk (I use soy)
+- 1 tablespoon plant-based milk (I use soy)

 - Peel and dice apples, then add to a small pot.
-Add remaining filling ingredients: vegan butter or margarine, brown sugar and ground cinnamon.4 C apples, 2 tbsp vegan butter, 1 tbsp brown sugar, ¾ tsp ground cinnamon
+Add remaining filling ingredients.4 cups apples, 2 tablespoons vegan butter, 1 tablespoon brown sugar, ¾ teaspoon ground cinnamon

 - Place the pot over medium heat and cook the apples, stirring occasionally, until they’re soft (about 8 minutes).